Uglands fully submersible barge "UR93" assisting Scaldis for their wreck removal of "Flinterstar"

 During 2016 the ship broke in two pieces.

-The forepart was lifted by their crane vessel Rambiz, and positioned onto the Ugland barge “UR3”, and the barge was thereafter towed to Gent for scrapping.
+The forepart was lifted by their crane vessel Rambiz and positioned onto the Ugland barge “UR93”, and the barge was thereafter towed to Gent where the wreck was scrapped.

-The submersible operation took place in the port of Zeebrugge 3rd September.
+The submersible operation took place in the port of Zeebrugge on 3rd September.
 2016.